4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 The floating blind will allow you to get up close and personal with birds that are often very fearful and will flee at the sight of a human being.

 With a floating blind, you can safely approach and observe the animals.
 Once they are used to your presence, you can take your pictures.

 Thanks to the use of a floating mount, you will be able to photograph nuptial parades, heron hunting, mating, feeding, fighting.
-Everything is possible as long as you know the habits of the animals and the environment.
+Everything is possible if you know the habits of the animals and the environment.

-Some Pictures of Moody Wildlife Photos Taken in Dombes
+Some Pictures of Moody Wildlife Taken in Dombes, France

 The Dombes is certainly one of the best regions in the world for wildlife photography.
 Most of the ponds are private and perfectly managed by the owners.
 Fishing and hunting are old Dombes traditions.
 The owners of the ponds make it a point of honor to maintain them well.

 The Dombes is a huge wetland located in the department of Ain in France.
-It is covered with woods, villages, but especially by more than 1000 ponds which welcome nearly 280 species of migratory, wintering or summering birds.
+It is covered with woods and villages, but it is known for the more than one thousand ponds which welcome nearly 280 species of migratory, wintering, or summering birds.

-The great thing is that the backgrounds are absolutely fabulous.
-I think the reed beds are perfect and create the perfect backgrounds to showcase the birds.
+The wonderful thing is that the backgrounds are absolutely fabulous.
+I think the reed beds are perfect and create a unique textured background to showcase the birds.

 The variety of the biotopes of the ponds is extraordinary.
 Each pond has its own specificity.
 On ponds rich in plants, ducks and swans will offer opportunities.
 On ponds with mud flats, you will find migrating shorebirds that come to seek food.

 The ponds are emptied every three years.
 This technique allows to regenerate the bottom.
 It also allows to have flowers growing right after a watering.
 The decorations are breathtakingly beautiful.